Liquid Limit Test of Soil

 Humboldt provides a wide variety of equipment for the liquid limit test of soil.
 With liquid limit machines for the Casagrande cup method and cone penetrometers for the penetration method, you are sure to find products for all of your testing needs.
 Entire Atterberg liquid limit tests are also available.

-For additional information about Humboldt's Atterberg Limits products, visit our Atterberg Limits Soil Testing Equipment page or our Geotechnical Testing and Engineering landing page for more about soil testing.
+For additional information about Humboldt's Atterberg Limits products, visit download download the Atterberg Limits Testing datasheet or visit our Geotechnical Testing and Engineering landing page for more about soil testing.

 If you have questions or need help selecting the liquid limit testing tool that is right for your needs, please call us at 1.800.544.7220 or use our Ask Humboldt form.